jasonyux/LocalRQA/docs/index.rst

 Welcome to LocalRQA's documentation!
 ===================================

-LocalRQA is an open-source toolkit that enables researchers to quickly train, test, and serve retrieval-augmented question-answering (RQA) systems.
-LOCALRQA provides a full suite of tools from generating QA data to locally training, testing, and serving an RQA system.
-Compared to other existing toolkits, LOCALRQA *features a wide selection of training algorithms, testing methods, and serving tools curated from the latest RQA search*.
+LocalRQA is an open-source toolkit that enables researchers and developers to easily train, test, and deploy RQA systems using techniques from recent research.
+Given a collection of documents, you can use pre-built pipelines in our framework to quickly assemble an RQA system using the best off-the-shelf models.
+Alternatively, you can **create your own training data, train open-source models using algorithms from the latest research, and deploy your very own local RQA system**!

 .. figure:: /_static/framework.png
    :align: center